Purity for flat cohomology: Flat cohomology with finite, locally free coefficients

 Deformation theory has the following consequence for the insensitivity to nonreduced structure.

 \bcor For a ring $R$, an ideal $I \subset R$ whose elements are nilpotent, and a smooth \resp{finite, locally free}, affine, commutative $R$-group $G$, the map

 \ecor

 For finite, locally free $G$, we will extend this result to general Henselian pairs in \Cref{inv-Hens-pair}.
-For smooth $G$, the same statement does not hold for arbitrary Henselian pairs, but see \cite{BC19}*{2.1.4, 2.1.6, 2.1.7, 2.1.8} for positive results in low cohomological degrees and counterexamples to general statements, as well as \cite{SGA3IIInew}*{XXIV, 8.1.8, 8.1.9} for positive results for \v{C}ech cohomology.
+For smooth $G$, the same statement does not hold for arbitrary Henselian pairs, but see \cite{BC19}*{Proposition~2.1.4, Theorem 2.1.6, Remarks 2.1.7 and 2.1.8} for positive results in low cohomological degrees and counterexamples to general statements, as well as \cite{SGA3IIInew}*{expos\'{e}~XXIV, lemme~8.1.8, remarque~8.1.9} for positive results for \v{C}ech cohomology.

 \bpf The ring $R$ is a filtered direct union of its finite type $\bZ$-subalgebras $R'$ and $R/I$ is a similar direct union of the $R'/(R' \cap I)$.
 Thus, limit formalism reduces us to the case when $R$ is Noetherian, so that $I$ is nilpotent and, arguing by induction, even square-zero.
 In this case, \Cref{prop:defthy} (with \Cref{sq-zero-eg}~\ref{sq-0-2}) supplies the long exact sequence